drinkbird/drinkbird.github.io/_courses/jekyll-engineering-blog-github-pages/04-production-polish/04-privacy-friendly-analytics.md

 For an engineering blog, **the useful metrics are short**: top pages this month, referrers (who's linking to you), and rough visit count.
 That's it.
 Conversion funnels and bounce rate don't mean anything when your "goal" is "someone read a post."
 Time-on-page is unreliable because RSS readers and reading-list apps skew it.
 Resist the temptation to track every click - you're measuring a personal blog, not running an ad business.
 A weekly five-minute glance is the right interaction.

-Here is the comparison summarised:
+Here is the comparison summarized:

 | Tool | Hosting | Cost | Best for |
 |---|---|---|---|